-The Tiahrt Amendments continue to prevent data disclosure to members of the public, including researchers and litigants, for use in lawsuits against the gun industry.
+Subject to these important exceptions, the Tiahrt Amendments continue to prevent ATF from disclosing relevant data to members of the public, including researchers and litigants, for use in lawsuits against the gun industry.
 Furthermore, Tiahrt still prohibits the use of trace data as evidence in civil proceedings, immunizes data from legal process and restricts data availability to subpoena or other discovery.
 ATF may use trace data in civil proceedings it initiates under certain circumstances, however.

 Mandatory 24-Hour Destruction of Gun Purchaser Records

 The Tiahrt Amendments require the FBI to destroy all approved gun purchaser records within 24 hours of approval, making it extremely difficult for ATF to retrieve firearms from prohibited persons who are mistakenly sold guns or from gun owners who become ineligible to possess guns.
 The destruction of gun purchaser records also limits ATF’s ability to quickly and efficiently trace crime guns.